alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/deployment.md

 - Emulates MPS3 board (not for MPS2 FPGA board)
 - Contains support for Arm® Ethos™-U55

-> **Note:** Currently, the FVP only has a Linux OS version.
-Also, there are no FVPs available for `SSE-200`
-> which satisfy the above conditions.

 For FVP, the elf or the axf file can be run using the Fast Model executable as outlined under the [Starting Fast Model simulation](./setup.md/#starting-fast-model-simulation)